Pula Arena — Roman Amphitheatre

 July–August

-Pleasant weather, excellent food, and a calmer pace.
-Music festivals and harvest season bring special atmosphere.
+Pleasant weather, excellent food and a calmer pace, with music festivals and harvest season bringing their own atmosphere.

 Getting to Pula

-Multiple convenient options to reach Istria's largest city
+Several practical options for reaching Istria's largest city

 By Air